monsoonmaelstrom/book2/book2.md

 “Does it look any different?”

 “I don’t know.
-I don’t think so,” I answer.
+I don’t think so,” I state.
 I wish I was better at this.
 For the first time, I wish I’d spent my entire life learning how to do this.
 How am I the best tool for this?
 There’s no way I’m going to be able to do what they’re asking.
 I have no idea about any of this.

-“Liam,” Alex says, getting my attention, “whatever you’re thinking, stop.”
+“Liam,” Alex begins, getting my attention, “whatever you’re thinking, stop.”

 I inhale sharply but nod, running my thumb over the skin on the back of her hand.
 It’s so cold.
 No one alive should be this cold.

 “What are you doing?”
 Davy asks.

-“Nothing,” I answer, staring at my hand wrapped around hers.
+“Nothing,” I reply, staring at my hand wrapped around hers.

 “Okay, well keep doing that.
 What happened last time?”

 “Last time what?”
-I ask, as my eyes remain on our hands.
+I inquire, as my eyes remain on our hands.

-“When Alex asked if you could touch the magic bonding you and Hazel together, you didn’t have to think about it or check.
+“When Alex asked if you could touch the magic binding you and Hazel together, you didn’t have to think about it or check.
 So what happened last time you touched it?”

 “Nothing.”

 “Liam—” Davy begins.

 “No, Davy.
 Stop.”
-Alex says.
+Alex orders.
 “Liam’s and Hazel’s magic has always intrinsically responded to one another.
 Leave it alone.”

 The three of us sit clustered around Hazel and the silence is the loudest thing in the room as seconds stretch into minutes.